Apply now for 2018.

 Admissions and Duration:

-Program participant spouses or partners are welcome in the program.
+We accept four veterans from long distances who will live in the Heroic Food farmhouse, and their spouses or partners are welcome as well.
 We believe that farming is a family venture, and shared interest and support is key to success.
 We also welcome applications from veterans who live locally who have the ability to commute.

-Admissions is on a rolling basis.
-Acceptance into the program is contingent on apprenticeship placement, and apprenticeships are subject to availability within the local mentor farm community.
-We will do all we can to place applicants in apprenticeships and to help find housing.
+Our admission is on a rolling basis.
+The residence spaces are first-come-first-serve and close once the four rooms in the house are filled.
+Acceptance into the program is contingent on apprenticeship placement, and internships are subject to availability within the local farming community.
+We will do all we can to place applicants in internships, especially those they are most interested in.

 The FYI program begins for new cohorts every Spring.
 The period to apply for each new Full-Year Immersion experience closes by the end of April.
 Internship start dates may vary, and the move in date for the farmhouse is one week before the internship starts.
 On a very limited case by case basis, we will admit applicants for a start in the fall, but these positions are ONLY possible if there are immediate apprenticeships available for the winter season.

 The program runs from the start of your internship until February 15th of the following year (Or September 15th as a fall entrant).
 This gives us enough time to clean the house up for the next cohort.